Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Background

 \begin{example} Recall the Spectre PHT attack described in \autoref{ex:spectre-pht}.
 With Ultimate SLH applied, this attack is no longer possible: The mispredicted branch is detected by the tracking inserted in \autoref{lst:tracking-pht} and the misspeculation flag is set, causing the addresses to be masked as shown in \autoref{lst:running-example-masking}.
 Now, even if these loads are executed speculatively, the attacker will only observe the constant address 0. \end{example}

-Ultimate SLH derives its name from its thorough approach to masking, which includes not only loads, as shown above, but also any operands that could be leaked via timing (\IE branch conditions, addresses of memory accesses, leaked arguments of variable-time instructions, etc.).
+Ultimate SLH derives its name from its thorough approach to masking, which includes not only loads, as shown above, but also any operands that could be leaked via timing (\IE branch conditions, addresses of memory accesses, leaked arguments of variable-time instructions such as division, etc.).